dwinter/pafr/README.md

 Plots
 -----

-In addition to the dotplot demonstrated above, the package impliments two other classes of genomic visualization
+In addition to the dotplot demonstrated above, the package implements two other classes of genomic visualization

 ### Synteny plot